 Budgeting a Masterpiece

 A Clockwork Orange was on a very tight budget.
 The costume designer created a unique style for each gang.
 Items were thrown together from things that the gangs would have access to in the world.
 Stanley Kubrick selected the tight cricket gear with the protective cup as a symbolic costume and directed McDowell to wear jockstrap over his pant.
 That look became iconic after the film’s release.

-The movie was nominated in different categories in 44th Academy Awards, and it won Hugo Award for Best Dramatic Presentation in 1972.
+The movie was nominated in different categories in the 44th Academy Awards, and it won Hugo Award for Best Dramatic Presentation in 1972.
 In the same year, Stanley Kubrick won the best director award at New York Film Critic Circles.
 It is also acknowledged as Best Drama Adaptation from other Medium.

 A Clockwork Orange was nominated for Best Picture, Best Director, and Best Adapted Screenplay.
 Midnight Cowboy had won Oscar for best picture that year.
-The film remains on of the most controversial films in Stanley Kubrick’s filmography.
+The film remains one of the most controversial films in Stanley Kubrick’s filmography.

 The main cast of A Clockwork Orange includes: